cambiotraining/awd-pathogen-bioinformatics/materials/04-report/01-reporting.md

 - Typical sections to include in a report are: introduction, methods, results, and conclusions.
 Using a clear and concise style is recommended.
 - Include as much contextual information about your samples as possible, such as _when_, _where_ and _how_ the samples were collected.
 - Include tables and figures from your bioinformatic analysis, including: assembly quality metrics, sequence typing, phylogenetic trees and detected AMR genes.
+- Whenever possible, publish your findings as a small paper, as this helps improve databases and services such as _Pathogenwatch_.
 :::